 If the guy with the three kids had to pay for his usage, his bill would be five times that of the local feminist.
 He would also sharply limit his usage.
 Google and the other video providers would see their customer base shrink to the point where it may no longer make sense to exist in some cases.
 My first broadband bill was $12.95 per month.
 The cheapest in my area is now $69.95 plus a long list of fees and taxes.
 The service is marginally better, but not five times better.
 The additional cost is about me subsidizing my neighbors for the profit of the Internet companies.

 Similarly, if the suppliers were charged for use of the public roadways, like we tax motorists and trucking companies, they would have to charge vastly more for their product.
 Instead, those costs end up in your tax bill, because, the government gives tax breaks to the internet providers.
 If Facebook had to build out a network to supply you their product, the cost would be prohibitive.
 Instead those costs end up in your cable bill, even if you have no use for Facebook.
 The internet economy is all about socializing the costs and privatizing the profits.

 I’m going long here so let me wrap it up by summarizing a bit.
 We have created this virtual commons, but we have not come up with a way to manage it like a park or fishery.
 Further, we have permitted the development of rentiers, who skim from the public good, but contribute very little to it.
 Worse yet, we have massive cost shifting with the profits going to expand and perpetuate a system that works against the interests of the people.
 When a firm that made its money from cat videos can dictate terms to the US government, we’re well past the tragedy of the commons and into techno-feudalism.

-This post has already been read 3235 times!
+This post has already been linked to 3422 times!